advanced-security/maven-dependency-submission-action/README.md

 * `snapshot-dependency-file-name`: An optional user control file path to the POM file, requires `snapshot-include-file-name` to be `true` for the value to be submitted.

+* `ref`: an optional ref to use when you need to overwrite the current ref.
+Leave it empty to use the current ref.
+This field need to be used with `sha` field.
+It is useful in edge cases where you need to submit a dependency graph for a ref that is not the current one, for example when running the action on a pull_request_target event, when you want to compare the pull request branch with the base branch.

+* `sha`: the sha to use when you need to overwrite the current sha.
+Leave it empty to use the current sha.
+This field need to be used with `ref` field.

 ## Examples